druce/druce.github.io/_posts/2024-06-05-limitations-of-chatgpt.md

 - [Give me the list of all the countries with 'v' in their name](/assets/2024/countries.png).
 It missed El Salvador, Moldova.
 Sometimes if you ask it for countries starting with 'V' or 'K' it will miss Vietnam or Kenya.

 - Ask ChatGPT to play Tic-Tac-Toe.
 It got better since 3.5 when it would cheat or go nuts, but doesn't play optimally.
 If you ask it to play chess, it makes illegal moves and plays like a small child.
-It also [struggles with th NYT Spelling Bee game](https://www.engadget.com/if-ai-is-going-to-take-over-the-world-why-cant-it-solve-the-spelling-bee-170034469.html).
+It also [struggles with the NYT Spelling Bee game](https://www.engadget.com/if-ai-is-going-to-take-over-the-world-why-cant-it-solve-the-spelling-bee-170034469.html).
 Think about this before you ask it to perform a complex analytical task like picking stocks!

 Here are prompts that work well: